 About Clearwater Writers

-What we offer instead is a beautiful, federally-designated, wild and scenic river with dramatic, timbered canyon walls, a flock of wild turkeys, herds of deer, the occasional mournful call of wolf or coyote.
-Not to mention bald eagles, osprey, and a resident cat who will do his best to hug anyone who stands in one spot for very long.
+What we offer instead is a beautiful, federally-designated, wild and scenic river with dramatic, timbered canyon walls, a flock of wild turkeys, herds of deer, the occasional call of wolves or coyotes.
+Not to mention resident bald eagles, osprey, and Rico the cat, who will do his best to literally hug anyone who stands in one spot for very long.

 The Inn sits on fifty wooded acres in the foothills of the Bitterroot Mountains and has been owned and operated by Jim and Ruth May since 1995 and sold to Chris and Arlene Yamamoto in 2021.
 The location is remote but very accessible via the US Highway 12 Scenic Byway, Idaho’s portion of the Lewis and Clark Trail.
-The route connects Lewiston, Idaho, and Missoula, Montana, providing travelers some of the most scenic landscapes in the west.
+The route connects Lewiston, Idaho, and Missoula, Montana, providing travelers some of the most scenic landscapes in the American West.

 Amenities include 8 private, non-smoking suites (no smoking is allowed on the property) located in a separate guest building, which includes 2 fully-equipped kitchens and laundry facilities.
 Each suite includes a full bath, coffeemaker, and refrigerator, desk, sitting area, and all are beautifully decorated.
 Gathering areas, quiet sitting spots, a hiking trail, hot-tub, and BBQ grills are also a feature.
 Disability access is limited.
 Standing desk accommodations are available, however rudimentary they might be.